Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/popupbutton.md

 ## DataContext for Popup ContextMenu

 Because `ContextMenu` elements are not part of the same visual tree as the associated `PopupButton`, they do not inherit the `DataContext`.
-The `PopupButton` has been designed to pass it's `DataContext` on to the `ContextMenu` specified by the [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu).
-This allows data binding to be used without having to add any additional work-arounds.
+The `PopupButton` has been designed to pass its `DataContext` on to the `ContextMenu` specified by the [PopupMenu](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenu).
+This allows data binding to be used without having to add any additional workarounds.

 The data context passed to the context menu is specified by the [PopupMenuDataContext](xref:@ActiproUIRoot.Controls.PopupButton.PopupMenuDataContext) property, which is bound to the `DataContext` by default.
-This in effect, extends the current data context to the context menu, while still allowing it to be customzied easily as needed.
+This, in effect, extends the current data context to the context menu, while still allowing it to be customized easily as needed.

 ## Placement Target